-Cara Chiaraluce conducts research in the fields of medical sociology, health inequalities, and gender and family.
-She received her Ph.D. in Sociology from University of California- Davis, where she completed her dissertation titled "Missing Pieces of the Autism Puzzle: Caregiver Narratives, Community Dynamics & Healthcare Empowerment."
+Cara Chiaraluce conducts research in the fields of medical sociology and gender and family.
+She received her Ph.D. in Sociology from the University of California- Davis, where she completed her dissertation titled "Missing Pieces of the Autism Puzzle: Caregiver Narratives, Community Dynamics & Healthcare Empowerment."
 Her recent publications include the following articles: “Narratives on the Autism Journey: “Doing Family” & Reconfiguring the Caregiver Self’” in Journal of Family Issues (2018) and "Becoming an Expert Autism Caregiver: Health Literacy & Community Catalysts" in Research in the Sociology of Health Care (2015).
-She is currently working on an article titled, “Transcending the Private Sphere: Community-based Care Work and Embodied Health Social Movements.”

-Prior to joining the department in 2015, she taught Sociology at UC Davis (where she won the 2013 "Excellence in Undergraduate Education Award") and California State University-Sacramento, as well-conducted research on the use of narrative in psychiatric health as a Cross-University of California Fellow in Medical Humanities.
+Prior to joining the department in 2015, she taught Sociology at UC Davis (where she won the 2013 "Excellence in Undergraduate Education Award") and California State University-Sacramento.
 Chiaraluce is originally from Boston, Massachusetts, received her B.A. in Sociology from Assumption College, and M.A. and Ph.D. from UC Davis.

-At Santa Clara, she teaches the following classes: Principles of Sociology, Sociology of Family, Globalization and Inequality, Sociology Internship, Human Services, and Cultures & Ideas I & II.
-She also teaches classes in Inequality, Social Psychology and Self-Identity, Childhood & Adolescence, and Social Problems.
+At Santa Clara, she teaches many courses, including the following classes: Principles of Sociology, Sociology of Family, Globalization and Inequality, Sociology Internship, Children, Youth, & Society, Social Problems, and Cultures & Ideas I & II.

 For questions on SOC 198 and internships, please stop-by office hours or send an email: email@example.com.